HowToSD/ComfyUI-Data-Analysis/docs/reference/pt_from_image_transpose.md

-# Pt From Image
+# Pt From Image Transpose
-Casts an Image tensor as a PyTorch tensor.
+Casts an image tensor to a PyTorch tensor and transposes it from (H, W, C) to (C, H, W).
+For rank-4 inputs, the batch axis remains unchanged.

 ## Input
 | Name | Data type |